marcoparello/CTF-Writeups/n00bzCTF-2024/Rev/Brain.md

 {
 ```

 `n00bz{` is the standard flag format for this competition.
 Additionally, after each breakpoint, the code clears the memory.
-I continue going through each breakpoint:
+I continued going through each breakpoint:

 7th `<`: